 Applying to CJC

-The Criminal Justice Clinic is open to J.D. candidates who will be 2Ls or 3Ls in the fall of 2018.
-Students participating in CJC during their third year of law school must have completed Criminal Procedure and Evidence before the Fall semester of the third year.
+The Criminal Justice Clinic is open to J.D. candidates who will be 2Ls or 3Ls in the fall of any given academic year.
+Students participating in CJC during the third year of law school must have completed Criminal Procedure and Evidence before the Fall semester of the third year.
 Students participating in CJC during the second year of law school must have completed Criminal Procedure and Evidence before the Spring semester of the second year.

 CJC offers Defense clinics in the fall and spring semesters.